• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These healthy blueberry crumb bars have a grain free crust and crumble topping that's filled with a juicy blueberry filling.
-They are baked in a small loaf pan and great for anyone with common food allergies, as this recipe is paleo, vegan and nut free.
+These paleo blueberry crumb bars have an almond flour crust and crumble topping that's filled with a juicy blueberry filling.
+They are baked in a small loaf pan, making them perfect for a small-batch summer dessert.
+These blueberry bars are paleo, vegan, gluten free and oat free.

-These healthy blueberry crumb bars are an easy recipe that's great for a small family dessert or single serving dessert to enjoy throughout the week.
-The bars are made in an 8x4 inch loaf pan and store well in the fridge.
+These paleo blueberry crumb bars are an easy recipe that's great for a small family dessert or single serving dessert to enjoy throughout the week.
+The bars are made in a loaf pan and store well in the fridge.

-• Easy to make - no complicated steps
+• easy to make - no complicated steps or fancy equipment

 Ingredients